South River EMC Ready To Respond

-South River EMC is ready to respond to power outages in the wake of Hurricane Florence.
+South River EMC is ready to respond to power outages in the wake of Hurricane Dorian.

-The electric cooperative has nearly 200 additional line personnel traveling from Ohio, Tennessee and Illinois to assist.
-Additionally, 68 tree experts from Louisiana will be supporting the cooperative.
-These out-of-state personnel will be bringing 154 vehicles.
-This is a force multiplier for South River EMC’s 66 in-field workforce and contractors.
+The electric cooperative has over 130 additional line and tree personnel traveling from Illinois, Virginia and North Carolina to assist.
+These extra crews serve as a force multiplier for South River EMC’s regular in-field workforce and contractors.

 Safety of our workforce is a top priority.
 Therefore, South River EMC crews will be in the field to restore service as soon as conditions are safe.
-A lineman cannot work out of an elevated bucket when wind speeds reach 35 mph or greater.
+Line personnel cannot work out of an elevated bucket when wind speeds reach 35 mph or greater.

-“Our area is expected to get hurricane and tropical-storm force winds,” said Catherine O’Dell, VP of Member Services and Public Relations.
-“This, coupled with potentially catastrophic flooding, can make for a dangerous situation, which can result in wide-spread outages.
+“Our area is expected to get tropical-storm force winds and heavy rain this afternoon,” said Catherine O’Dell, VP of Member Services and Public Relations.
+“This can make for a dangerous situation, which can result in outages.
 We are so thankful for the assistance of all of the out-of-town emergency personnel who are traveling to assist with our restoration efforts.